nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 ## Participation
 The nuScenes detection [evaluation server](http://evalai.cloudcv.org/web/challenges/challenge-page/356) is open all year round for submission.
 To participate in the challenge, please create an account at [EvalAI](http://evalai.cloudcv.org/web/challenges/challenge-page/356).
-Then upload your zipped result file and provide all of the required [meta data](#results-format).
+Then upload your zipped result file including all of the required [meta data](#results-format).
 The results will be exported to the nuScenes [leaderboard](https://www.nuscenes.org/object-detection) shown above.
 This is the only way to benchmark your method against the test dataset.